-2020 UPDATE: E-cigarettes and vaping is now illegal in malls, restaurants, child care facilities, theaters, arcades, and bars where children are allowed.
-But they remain legal in certain casinos areas, stand-alone bars where children are disallowed, brothels, tobacco stores, strip clubs, and convention floors at tobacco-related trade shows.
+E-cigarettes and vaping are now illegal in malls, restaurants, child care facilities, theaters, arcades, and bars where children are allowed.
+Though they remain legal in certain casinos areas, stand-alone bars where children are disallowed, brothels, tobacco stores, strip clubs, and convention floors at tobacco-related trade shows.

 Electronic cigarettes go by many names, such as: